 He has this eye for an eye and a tooth for a tooth type of mentality, but the people he kills are the absolute worst of the worst who live out their days harming and taking the lives of others.
 It creates a sense of uncertainty within you as the reader.
 On one hand, you’ll think they got what they deserved, while on the other hand, you find yourself questioning his methods as well as the joy he gets from killing them.
 In this way, he is very similar to characters like Light in Death Note or Dexter Morgan in Dexter, so if you enjoyed watching these series, you will enjoy Brutal: Satsujin Keisatsukan no Kokuhaku as well.

 Due to the nature of the content in this story, it is quite graphic.
-Seeing that many of you came here for horror, this is something that most likely isn’t of concern, but it is more violent than most because of the brutal way in which Hiroki kills these criminals.
-On top of that, there are some gruesome murders that happen in this manga.
-That being said, if you enjoy gory manga, Brutal: Satsujin Keisatsukan no Kokuhaku is right up your alley.
+Seeing that many of you came here for horror, this is something that most likely isn’t of concern, but it is more violent than most because of the brutal and unforgiving way in which Hiroki kills these criminals.
+On top of that, some gruesome murders happen in this manga.
+That being said, it is the perfect horror manga if you are a fan of gory series.

 Starving Anonymous by Yuu Kuraishi and Kazu Inabe

 Oftentimes, horror manga have something to say or a message they’d like to give.
-A lot of them have unique takes on morality or human nature, but manga like Starving Anonymous by Yuu Kuraishi and Kazu Inabe, who you may also know as the creators of one of my favorite zombie manga to release to date, Fort of Apocalypse, takes it a step further by taking a hard look at society as a whole.
+A lot of them have unique takes on morality or human nature, but manga like Starving Anonymous by Yuu Kuraishi and Kazu Inabe, takes it a step further by taking a hard look at society as a whole.

 It takes a grim look at what it would be like if we weren’t at the top of the food chain and conspiracies are involved too, which keeps things fresh and interesting.
 If you don’t like manga that are cynical, Starving Anonymous may not be for you, but if you are someone who likes manga that are brutally honest, it’s one you don’t want to miss.
 Kodansha published Starving Anonymous digitally with an English translation, but the series has never been printed physically with an English translation.
 Here’s hoping this changes one day!